 Brensocatib for bronchiectasis

 Brensocatib is making waves in respiratory medicine.
-Following the full publication of its Phase 3 ASPEN trial in The New England Journal of Medicine in May 2025 and FDA approval in April 2025, this new oral treatment is being hailed as a breakthrough for people living with non-cystic fibrosis bronchiectasis (NCFBE).
+Following the full publication of its Phase 3 ASPEN trial in The New England Journal of Medicine in May 2025, this new oral treatment is being hailed as a breakthrough for people living with non-cystic fibrosis bronchiectasis (NCFBE).
+On 12 August 2025, the U.S FDA approved Brensocatib for the treatment of NCFBE.

-In the UK, healthcare professionals and patients now wait with growing anticipation as the drug moves through the regulatory process.
+In the UK, healthcare professionals and patients now wait with growing anticipation as the drug moves through the regulatory process in the UK.
 In this article, we explore what brensocatib is, how it works, what the clinical trials show, and when it might become available in the UK.

 Brensocatib is a first-in-class oral medicine developed by Insmed Incorporated.
 It is designed to treat adults with non-cystic fibrosis bronchiectasis, a chronic lung disease characterised by permanent airway damage, mucus build-up, and frequent chest infections.